techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

     weatherapi: weatherapiapikey
 ```

-> *Note: Why do this?
-Isn't this a lot of work?*
-1 word, it's "repeatable".
+> *Why do this?
+Isn't this a lot of work?* <br /> 1 word, it's "repeatable".
 We can back up our yaml files and even share them if we want.
-Also works great with Kubernetes since you can pass a `ConfigMap` file to your deployment thus not needed a volume.
+Also works great with Kubernetes since you can pass a `ConfigMap` file to your deployment thus not needing a volume.
 {: .prompt-info }

 ## Services